jiyi27/jiyi27.github.io/content/posts/bugs/009-go-server-handle-large-file.md

 ## 3. VPS RAM

-Then I can see my file server handling the incoming request whose body larger than 100MB, I use `htop` to check the RAM usage status on my VPS, I can see the ram increase from 50MB to 100MB then 200MB, then my file server get killed by the OS.
+Then I can see my file server handling the incoming request whose body larger than 100MB, I use `htop` to check the RAM usage status on my VPS, I can see the RAM increase from 50MB to 100MB then 200MB, then my file server get killed by the OS.

 My VPS RAM is 512MB, and there is 460MB left, I don't know why the OS kill my file server program.